 A maximum of four bedrooms can be considered in your tenant's application, even if the size of your tenant's family would normally require them to need more than four bedrooms.

-The flat-rate is not dependent upon the actual rental amount of the property but is set at the 30 percentile of market rents for that area, and then uprated every April at a rate decided by central government.
+The flat-rate was set at the 30 percentile of market rents for that area, and then uprated every April at a rate decided by central government.
 If the rent is higher than their LHA award the tenant will be responsible for making up the difference.
 If the rent is lower than the LHA rate then the rent will be used and not the LHA rate.